NormB/voip-stack/docs/ARCHITECTURE.md

 ## Overview

-voip-stack is a production-ready VoIP infrastructure designed to run on macOS using libvirt/QEMU virtualization, integrating with [devstack-core](https://github.com/NormB/devstack-core) for infrastructure dependencies.
+voip-stack is a production-ready VoIP infrastructure designed to run on macOS Apple Silicon using Lima/QEMU virtualization with Debian 12 ARM64 VMs, integrating with [devstack-core](https://github.com/NormB/devstack-core) for infrastructure dependencies.

 ### Key Characteristics